ma-laforge/CMDimData.jl/doc/EasyPlot_backends.md

 By default, `EasyPlotInspect` renders inline plots with a data display area of x x y pixels??.
 To specify a different value, set the `EASYPLOTINSPECT_RENDERW/H` environment variables **NOT YET IMPLEMENTED**.

-The values of `EASYPLOTINSPECT_RENDERW/H` can therefore be set from `.juliarc.jl` with the following:
+The values of `EASYPLOTINSPECT_RENDERW/H` can therefore be set from ~/.julia/config/startup.jl` with the following:

 	ENV["EASYPLOTINSPECT_RENDERW"] = "300"
 	ENV["EASYPLOTINSPECT_RENDERH"] = "200"

 ### EasyPlotMPL

-To specify the default Matplotlib/PyPlot backend (i.e. GUI toolkit), add the following to your `.juliarc.jl` file:
+To specify the default Matplotlib/PyPlot backend (i.e. GUI toolkit), add the following to your `~/.julia/config/startup.jl` file:

 	ENV["EASYPLOTMPL_DEFAULTBACKEND"] = "gtk"